NextGenSoftwareUK/ODOOM/README.md

 8. For a full list of what every setting does in the [oasisstar.json](https://github.com/NextGenSoftwareUK/OASIS/blob/master/OASIS%20Omniverse/ODOOM/build/oasisstar.json) file please read the [STAR Games User Guide](https://github.com/NextGenSoftwareUK/OASIS/blob/master/OASIS%20Omniverse/Docs/STAR_Games_User_Guide.md)

-## A whole new paradigm of gaming awaits!
+# A whole new paradigm of gaming awaits!

-As you can see from the different settings in the config file you can customize very powerful settings such as the option to allow people to pick up health, armor, ammo, powerfups even when you already have max health/armor/health etc allowing you to use later on from your OASIS/STAR inventory.
+As you can see from the different settings in the [oasisstar.json](https://github.com/NextGenSoftwareUK/OASIS/blob/master/OASIS%20Omniverse/ODOOM/build/oasisstar.json) file you can customize very powerful settings such as the option to allow people to pick up health, armor, ammo, powerfups even when you already have max health/armor/health etc allowing you to use later on from your OASIS/STAR inventory.
 This unlocks a whole new dimension to play and strategy where you can choose to save them for tougher key battles either in single player or deadthmatch.

 You can also choose to send anything in your invenory (weapons, ammo, armor, health, powerups etc to your friends or clan members again unlocking a whole new paradigm of gaming and strategy.
 For example your clan mate could be in a fiece battle either in ODOOM, OQUAKE or another game and you can send them extra weapons, ammo, powerups, armor, health etc to help them out!
 This opens up another level of teamwork, strategy and long term planning.
 You could for example have dedicated team members whose whole job is to farm these items or you could even hire gunmen to go and grab rare items, powerups etc, the possiblities are endless!